dvogt23/pass-export/README.md

 ## Description

-_pass-export_ extends the pass with a export command thats exports (all/given) passwords in csv format to stdout
+_pass-export_ extends the pass with a export command thats exports (all/given) passwords in csv (+bitwarden) format to stdout.
+Also look here for other cool extensions: [awesome-password-store](https://github.com/tijn/awesome-password-store)!

 ## Usage